-If you own a motorcycle and use it as a primary business vehicle, you could be taking a mileage deduction on your taxes.
+If you own a motorcycle and use it as a primary business vehicle, you may be able to take a mileage deduction on your taxes.
 However, taking a motorcycle mileage deduction is different from the IRS Standard Mileage Rate and you won’t be able to apply the standard mileage rate to your motorcycle.
-It is therefore important to keep detailed records of your expenses in order to calculate the actual amount you are able to deduct.
+It's important to keep detailed records of your expenses in order to calculate the actual amount you are able to deduct.

 Does calculating your own deduction and keeping track of all that data sound intimidating?
 Don’t panic, there are ways to manage your data that will simplify the process significantly come tax season.
 Here we’ll discuss the steps you should take to make sure you maximize your motorcycle mileage deduction.